 Rebecca previously created the SETLS website in 2014 and the instructional manual for SETLS administrators in 2015.

-She is the mother of a two year old and is a member at Kew Toy Library.
+She is the mother of a three year old and is a member at Kew Toy Library.

 Contact her directly at firstname.lastname@example.org